 WPC is issuing advisories on Tropical Depression Laura as it still poses a flooding threat for the Tennessee Valley down to the Central Gulf Coast.
 The advisories can be found here: https://t.co/xPlDMUxJ0K pic.twitter.com/wbypCX8rRw— NWS WPC (@NWSWPC) August 28, 2020

 In Louisiana, UNICEF is coordinating with local, child-focused organzations including the Louisiana Partnership for Children and Families, Agenda for Children, Children's Coalition for Northeast Louisiana, Boys and Girls Clubs of Louisiana to respond to the needs of communities in crisis.
-Hurricane Laura has left families and children with an urgent need for food; UNICEF is supporting the efforts of World Central Kitchen to make food accessible to families and children in Lake Charles, La. and other communities hard-hit by the hurricane.
+Hurricane Laura has left families and children with an urgent need for food; similar to its other hurricane relief efforts, UNICEF is supporting the efforts of World Central Kitchen to make food accessible to families and children in Lake Charles, La. and other communities hard-hit by the hurricane.

 In Texas, UNICEF is working with a collaborative of community-based organizations led by Children at Risk, and other partners.
 When Hurricane Harvey slammed into Texas and Louisiana in 2017, killing more than 75 people and causing billions of dollars in damage, UNICEF was on the ground, working with partners to provide counseling services for traumatized children and deliver educational materials to students and teachers whose schools were damaged or destroyed.